lunacookies/dotfiles-old/pandoctemplates/article/document.md

 Is it possible to justify the great pains we took in our implementation?
 Unlikely.
 With these considerations in mind, we ran four novel experiments:

 1. We compared work factor on the Microsoft Windows NT, Multics and NetBSD operating systems

 2. We dogfooded TOP on our own desktop machines, paying particular attention to effective tape drive space

 3. We measured E-mail and instant messenger performance on our Internet-2 testbed

 4. We compared expected seek time on the DOS, Ultrix and Microsoft Windows for Workgroups operating systems

 All of these experiments completed without LAN congestion or resource starvation.

-We first analyze all four experiments.
-Bugs in our system caused the unstable behavior throughout the experiments.
-Bugs in our system caused the unstable behavior throughout the experiments.
-Of course, all sensitive data was anonymized during our middleware emulation.
+We first analyse all four experiments.
+Bugs in our system caused the unstable behaviour throughout the experiments.
+Bugs in our system caused the unstable behaviour throughout the experiments.
+Of course, all sensitive data was anonymised during our middleware emulation.

 \begin{marginfigure}
   \includegraphics[width=\linewidth]{figures/figure2}